Bachelor of Arts General Education Requirements

-Students who initially transfer 17 or more courses to St. Olaf are required to complete only the Christian theology (BTS-T) course.
+Students who initially transfer 17 or 18 St. Olaf-equivalent credits to St. Olaf are required to complete only the Christian theology (BTS-T) course.

 One BTS-T course is the required prerequisite for an EIN course.

-Studies in Natural Science (at least one of these two courses must be taken from a St. Olaf faculty instructor; exception: if a student has received credit for an IST or SED course through pre-college credit, s/he may receive credit for the other one via a St. Olaf-approved off-campus program)
+Studies in Natural Science – 2 courses, one SED, one IST (at least one of these two courses must be taken from a St. Olaf faculty instructor; exception: if a student has received credit for an IST or SED course through pre-college credit, s/he may receive credit for the other one via a St. Olaf-approved off-campus program)